Police Ombudsman loyalist murders report: Who were the victims?

 No organisation claimed responsibility for this shooting.

-No one has been prosecuted for the attack.
+No-one has been prosecuted for the attack.

 The murder of Harry Conlon on 14 October 1991